APWLD Media Fellowship

 - The fellowship partners commit to be in a close, regular communications with APWLD Secretariat.

-- Experience in covering women’s human rights, grassroots movements will be an added advantage.
+- Experience in covering women’s human rights, grassroots movements, economic and development issues will be an added advantage.

-- Demonstrated commitment to the promotion of women’s human rights in your respective countries and /or Asia-Pacific.
+- Demonstrated commitment to the promotion of women’s human rights in her respective country and /or Asia-Pacific.

 - Commitment to feminist movement building.